 How do blue-collar workers in Bangladesh assess their position in the platform economy?
-What can be done to make them less vulnerable?
+What can be done?
 More

 What is the role of digital labour platforms in the future of care work?
-How have they been affected by the pandemic?
 More

 With a spot-on description of the problems workers in the digital economy face today Astha Kapoor develops models that allow workers to develop...
 More